 Fixed Term Contract for 3 Years.

-Closing Date: 28th February, however applications will be reviewed on an ongoing basis and therefore the post may be filled before the deadline.
+Applications will be considered and reviewed on an on-going basis and therefore the post may be filled before the deadline.

 Type / Role: